 Liturgies, studies and socialising went hand in hand with each other.
 But I also spent hours alone, usually dressed in my (second hand) cassock, climbing the main tower to meditate, looking across the West Midlands landscape, or walking around the graveyard, contemplating life - and its inevitable end.

-By Christmas, I had lost my virginity and had also ventured out into Birmingham and my first gay pub: the Victoria, in the shadow of the Alexandra Theatre.
-It was here that I also met my first love: Chris Cooksey, a drama student from Cradley Heath.
+By Christmas, I had lost my virginity (to a student-deacon) and had also ventured out into Birmingham and my first gay pub: the Victoria, in the shadow of the Alexandra Theatre.
+It was here that I met my first love: Chris Cooksey, a drama student from Cradley Heath.
 The sexual awakening that accompanied my studies at Oscott meant that difficult decisions had to be made.
 I had been indiscreet and, within six months or so, I found myself summonsed to the Rector’s office to be informed that neither he nor the Diocese of Clifton felt they could continue to support my candidacy for the priesthood: some time away from the seminary would give me longer “to discern my vocation”.

 Though this turn of events was initially devastating – made worse by Chris telling me he wanted us to break up – I quickly decided that it provided me with an opportunity.
 If not a priest, maybe I could be an actor instead!
 But that profession was decisively vetoed by my parents and, by the time I returned to Bristol in May 1974, I was informed that my mother had already organised a job interview for me.
 She’d heard on BBC Radio Bristol that they were advertising for a Gram Librarian and had put my name forward.